evanx/refetcher/README.md

 ```
 where in-flight requests are pushed to the `busy` queue.

 Note that only after the `popTimeout` on the blocking pop on the request queue, we will retry an earlier request from the retry queue.
-Therefore retries have a lesser priority than new requests, and are somewhat delayed.
+Therefore retries have a lesser priority than new requests, and are somewhat delayed i.e. to retry "later."
+It is possible that the failed request will expire in the meantime.
+Therefore note that retries may require intervention by your application.

-Then it will retrieve the `url` from the hashes for this request `id`
+After popping a request `id` then the service will retrieve the `url` from the hashes for this `id`
 ```javascript
 const hashesKey = [config.namespace, id, 'h'].join(':');
 const hashes = await client.hgetallAsync(hashesKey);